 Publisher: 505 Games

-Platform(s): PC, PS4, PS3, XB1, 360, Wii U
+Platform(s): PC, PS4, PS3, Xbox One, 360, Wii U

 Not because of the blood and guts, but because of how it takes you from a hapless idiot with a stick to the conqueror of the undead.
 You’re stranded on a desert island with nothing but hordes of the undead and some suspicious residents for company.